Love2Latch Covid-19 Consent Form (October 2020)

 - I confirm that my baby has had vitamin K at birth (if declined, to be discussed prior to the consultation.

-I confirm that the procedure has been explained to me and I have been made aware of the following also:
+I confirm that I have a clear understanding of the process involved with the procedure and I am aware of the following also:

-- I confirm that my baby may be unsettled or fussy for a few days following the procedure
+- I confirm that I understand my baby may be unsettled or fussy for a few days following the procedure

 - I confirm that I understand that the risk of excessive bleeding is a rare complication (1:400 requiring pressure, 1:7000 requiring adrenaline in hospital, 1:77000 requiring suturing/cautery ATP 2018).
 However, although rare, I understand that if required, Ambulance attendance and transfer to hospital may be delayed during this pandemic